DevM7mdAli/FormFully/README.md

 # FormFully

 ## Overview
-Automatically Auto fill in input fields with ID starting with 'c' to save your precious time
+Automatically Auto fill in input fields with any value you want to save your precious time